Zulma Faiad: Biography

 In cinema she had a prolific career, acting in 17 films.

 In Mexico she participated in several films, of which the most remembered are those in which she acted next to Mauricio Garcés.
 She had traveled to Mexico for forty days and ended up staying seven years.
 She also worked as an exclusive figure on commercials for PEMEX.

-During the 70's and early 80's she ventured with great success as a vedette in theater shows, alongside stars such as Nélida Lobato, Dario Vittori, Silvia Legrand, Osvaldo Martínez, Carmen Barbieri and Moria Casán.
+During the ’70s and early ’80s she ventured with great success as a vedette in theater shows, alongside stars such as Nélida Lobato, Dario Vittori, Silvia Legrand, Osvaldo Martínez, Carmen Barbieri and Moria Casán.

 In Mexico, she made her debut on the theatrical stages in 1969, in a play along with Maria Victoria and Marco Antonio Muñiz.

 In 1990, she participated as an actress in some television shows.
 Already withdrawn from the theater and from the television screen, since 2000 she hosted her own radio program at dawn, where she stood out for her Christian spiritual messages.
 She was also called by Marcelo Tinelli to be a juror at Bailando por un Sueño.

 Since 2015, she performs in the Aldo Funes play, Mujeres de ceniza.

 She entered without success in politics.
 She was a candidate for first national deputy by the City of Buenos Aires, as a member the Partido de la Esperanza Porteña political party, in the legislative elections of October 23, 2005.